 For more about this pairing, read Alyson’s essay: click here.

 Flutings for Paula is performed by Paula Robison, flute; Ayano Kataoka, percussion.
-Courtesy of the Isabella Stewart Gardner Museum <http://www.gardnermuseum.org>.
+Courtesy of the Isabella Stewart Gardner Museum.

 For a contrasting experience, listen to the second movement, Allegro con brio, of Dimtri Shostakovich’s Piano Trio No. 2 in E minor, Op.
 67.

-The piano trio is performed by Catherine McCurry, violin, Darius Torchinsky, cello, Vincent C. K. Cheung, piano.
+Click here for a performance of the piano trio by Catherine McCurry, violin, Darius Torchinsky, cello, Vincent C. K. Cheung, piano.
 Used by permission of C.K.
 Cheung.

 This art-music pairing and commentary are by Lauren Walker.